Knowledge Marine Allots Shares Worth Rs 270 Crores to Ashish Kacholia and Others in Preferential Issue

 *this image is generated using AI for illustrative purposes only.

-Knowledge Marine & Engineering Works Limited (KMEW) has announced a significant preferential allotment of equity shares and warrants, including a notable investment by renowned investor Ashish Kacholia.
-This move marks a substantial capital infusion for the ship building and marine services company.
+Knowledge Marine & Engineering Works Limited (KMEW) has announced a preferential allotment of equity shares and warrants, including an investment by renowned investor Ashish Kacholia.
+This move marks a capital infusion for the ship building and marine services company.

 Key Highlights of the Allotment